JJHerrmann/HearthandRook/content/index.md

 ---
 title: Hearth & Rook
 description: A cottage in the digital woods, where lore meets ritual.
-layout: HeroLayout
+layout: MarketingHeroLayout
-tags: [homepage, featured]
+tags:
+  - homepage
+  - featured
 ---

 # Welcome to the Hearth